dvdmtw98/notes/My Vault/Various Lists/Books/Ikigai.md

 ---

+### Antiaging Secrets

-**Aging's escape velocity** is the movement at which technological advancements can increase out life expectancy my one year or more, and we would become immortal.
+**Aging's escape velocity** is the movement at which technological advancements can increase our life expectancy my one year or more, which will lead to us achieving biological immortal.

+It is important to **exercise our brains** just like our bodies.
+Our neurons start to age in our twenties however it is slowed down by intellectual activity, curiosity and desire to learn.
+Dealing with new situations, playing games, interacting with other people are act as antiaging strategies.

+**Stress** has been linked to premature aging.
+On sampling blood it was found that the antibodies in the book reach an level similar to when reacting to pathogens, activating the proteins that trigger an immune reason.
+The problem response damages healthy cells as well.